 Q. Why does it matter if a student pays the deposit on time?

 Q. Will students be able to live with roommates who pay the housing deposit late?

 Q. What if a student is unable to pay this deposit by the deadline for personal financial reasons?

-If there are valid financial conditions why this deposit can’t be met in time please contact the Office of Residence Life by emailing firstname.lastname@example.org.
-Department staff will work with students on an indivdual basis.
+A. If there are valid financial conditions why this deposit can’t be met in time please contact the Office of Residence Life by emailing email@example.com.
+Department staff will work with students on an individual basis.

-Q. Why does Residence Life require the deposit to be paid so far in advance of the Lottery?
+Q. Why does Residence Life require the deposit to be paid so far in advance of the selection process?

 A. This emphasis on timely deposits is necessary in order for Residence Life to have an accurate number of students who will require housing.
-This will allow Residence Life to manage the lottery and housing process effectively.
+This will allow Residence Life to manage the housing selection process effectively.

 Q. Will students be allowed to “squat” or maintain their current residence for the next academic year?